CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 # Smart Pledge enrollment with manufacturer {#smartpledgeenroll}

-It is assumed that there will be many makers of Smart Pledge applications.
-A goal of this specification is to eliminate the need for an "app" per device, providing onboarding mechanism for a variety of devices from a single app.
+While it is assumed that there will be many makers of Smarkaklink applications, a goal of this specification is to eliminate the need for an "app" per device, providing onboarding mechanism for a variety of devices from a single app.

-Given the secondary goal of a transition to use of Device Provisioning Protocol (DPP), the Smart Pledge application may have to be provided as part of the smart phone system, as a system service.
+Given the secondary goal of a transition to use of Device Provisioning Protocol (DPP), the smarkaklink application may have to be provided as part of the smart phone system, as a system service.
 This is due to the need to send/receive wifi management frames from DPP.
-As such each vendor of smart device will need to produce a SmartPledge app, and it will be impossible for the vendor of the Registrar device (or other DPP capable IoT device) to provide an app on their own.
+As such each vendor of a smart device will need to produce a smarkaklink app, and it will be impossible for the vendor of the Registrar device (or other DPP capable IoT device) to provide an app on their own.

 Having stated this goal, it is understood that initially the app may well come from the manufacturer of the Registrar, but this protocol is designed on